-Clients and contractors often desire ownership rights in the documents (instruments of service) you prepare, rather than the preferred method of granting a limited license for use of your documents.
-When your client insists on transfer of document ownership, you should include protective language with regard to payment requirements, your firm's standard details and specifications, allowable use of your documents, and indemnification protections for their future use.
+Clients and contractors often desire ownership rights in the documents (instruments of service) you prepare, rather than the preferred method of granting of a limited license for use of your documents.
+When your client insists on transfer of document ownership, you should do so only upon full payment for your services, limit use to the particular project, carve out your firm's standard details, schedules, and specifications (so that you will be able to continue to use them), and include an indemnification from the client for its unauthorized use of the instruments of service.